grpc/proposal/A91-outlier-detection-metrics.md

 The metrics defined here are generally a trade-off between the usefulness of the metric and the cost of reporting it.
 As the design goal is offering parity to envoy metrics, we decided to include any metric that was appropriate to gRPC outlier detection.

+One change from envoy metrics was instead of reporting all detected ejections (enforced or unenforced) for each algorithm type as its own metric, we opted to simply report enforced and unenforced ejections separately.
+This reduces cost of any detected outlier by 1 metric in the enforced case, and the unenforced count is more likely the direct information a user of the "detected" metric in Envoy is seeking.

 ## Implementation